atoptima/Coluna.jl/docs/src/basic.md

 ## Decomposition

-The decomposition is described through the following annotations
+The decomposition is described through the following annotations:

 ```julia
 # setting constraint annotations for the decomposition